Harlan County War: History

 Sheriff J. H. Blair and his men came to our house in search of Sam – that's my husband – he was one of the union leaders.
 I was home alone with our seven children.
 They ransacked the whole house and then kept watch outside, waiting to shoot Sam down when he came back.
 But he didn't come home that night.
 Afterward I tore a sheet from a calendar on the wall and wrote the words to 'Which Side Are You On?' to an old Baptist hymn, 'Lay the Lily Low'.
 My songs always goes to the underdog – to the worker.
 I'm one of them and I feel like I've got to be with them.
 There's no such thing as neutral.
 You have to be on one side or the other.
 Some people say, 'I don't take sides – I'm neutral.'
 There's no such thing.
 In your mind you're on one side or the other.
 In Harlan County there wasn't no neutral.
 If you wasn't a gun thug, you was a union man.
 You had to be.

 Strikers exchanged gunfire with private guards and local law enforcement; strikebreakers were set upon and beaten.
-The most violent attack by mine workers occurred on May 5, 1931 and became known as the Battle of Evarts.
+The most violent attack by mine workers occurred on May 5, 1931, and became known as the Battle of Evarts.
 The miners lay in ambush for cars delivering materials to strikebreakers and shot at them.
 Three company men and one striker were killed in the exchange.

 The Kentucky National Guard was called in.
 The strikers expected protection but upon replacing deputized mine guards, the National Guard broke the picket lines instead.
 On May 24 a union rally was tear-gassed and Sheriff Blair rescinded county members' right to assemble.
 By June 17, the last mine had returned to work.
 No concessions were given by the mine operators and UMW membership plummeted.

 In the wake of the UMW failure, the Communist National Miners Union (NMU) made a brief play for Harlan County.
-Though most workers felt disillusioned with organized labor, the NMU's radical ideology gained some support, ten local lodges sprang up before the Harlan County NMU was officially chartered.
+Though most workers felt disillusioned with organized labor, the NMU's radical ideology gained some support and ten local lodges sprang up before the Harlan County NMU was officially chartered.
 The smaller but more passionate NMU made greater relief efforts than the UMW, opening several soup kitchens in the county.
 Their attempts at strikes, while weak in surrounding counties, were utter failures in Harlan, where only a fraction of the workforce walked out in 1931 and 1932.
 Several events broke the NMU's foothold, local labor organizers, many of them clergy, learned of the Communist leadership's animosity toward religion and denounced the organization, Young Communist League organizer Harry Simms was killed in Harlan and the American Red Cross and local charities, who had been unwilling to take sides in a labor dispute, began giving aid to blacklisted miners who were unemployable as the NMU's financial troubles necessitated the closing of its soup kitchens.